buildingSMART/bSDD/Documentation/bSDD-IFC documentation.md

 # Referencing bSDD in IFC and IDS

 ## Intro
-To associate a classification from an external reference (such as bSDD) to objects in an IFC model, the following documentation shall be used.
+To associate a class from an external reference (such as bSDD) to objects in an IFC model, the following documentation shall be used.

-The main IFC concept template to be used is: [Classification Association](http://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/concepts/Object_Association/Classification_Association/content.html)
+The main IFC concept template to be used is: [Class Association](http://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/concepts/Object_Association/Class_Association/content.html)

 The main entities involved are:
-- _IfcClassification_
+- _IfcClass_
-- _IfcClassificationReference_
+- _IfcClassReference_
-- _IfcRelAssociatesClassification_
+- _IfcRelAssociatesClass_

-The next section indicates the mapping rules between bSDD data model and IFC concepts used for classification.
-To support this, snippets (:pill:) of IFC file and bSDD domain file are reported as example.
+The next section indicates the mapping rules between bSDD data model and IFC concepts used for class.
+To support this, snippets (:pill:) of IFC file and bSDD dictionary file are reported as example.

 - :page_facing_up: Sample IFC snippets are taken from this [IFC file](https:// "title") [:construction:]
-- :blue_book: Sample bSDD snippets are taken from this [bSDD domain](https:// "title") [:construction:]
+- :blue_book: Sample bSDD snippets are taken from this [bSDD dictionary](https:// "title") [:construction:]

 ## openBIM workflows